 Part 2: Save Immigrant History: Harada House, Riverside

 As the subject of a landmark Superior Court decision granting the Harada family the right to continue to own the property, the Harada House represents an early challenge to restrictive anti-immigrant and racist property laws and a test of laws that defined citizenship by birth.
-The Harada family, comprised of Japanese immigrants and American-born citizens, lived in the home until forcibly incarcerated in 1942.
+The Harada family, comprised of Japanese immigrants and American-born citizens, lived in the home until forcibly incarcerated by the United States Government in 1942.
 They returned there after the war and maintained ownership until Sumi Harada died in 2000.
 The Harada House is now at risk of collapse from years of deferred maintenance.
 Local advocates have launched a campaign to rehabilitate the house and open it to the public as part of the Museum of Riverside.
 This discussion featured the work of Mark H. Rawitsch (advocate for the Harada House since 1976 and the author of The House on Lemon Street, published by the University Press of Colorado in 2012) and Robyn Peterson (director of the Museum of Riverside).

 Part 3: Native American Heritage: West Berkeley Shellmound, Berkeley